ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 1	Lane	lane.works@example.com
 2	Breanna	breanna@example.com
 3	Lane	lane.right@example.com

 name	first_initial
 Lane	l
 Breanna	b
-3NF is usually a good idea
-The same exact rule of thumb applies to the second and third normal forms.

-Optimize for data integrity and data de-duplication first by adhering to 3NF.
-If you have speed issues, de-normalize accordingly.
+`Optimize for data integrity and data de-duplication first by adhering to 3NF.
+If you have speed issues, de-normalize accordingly.`
 Remember the IIF function and the AS clause.

 # Boyce-Codd Normal Form (BCNF)
-A table in Boyce-Codd normal form (created by Raymond F Boyce and Edgar F Codd) follows all the rules of 3rd normal form, plus one additional rule:

-A column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key.
-This only comes into play when there are multiple possible primary key combinations that overlap.
+`A column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key.` This only comes into play when there are multiple possible primary key combinations that overlap.
 Another name for this is "overlapping candidate keys".

 Only in rare cases does a table in third normal form not meet the requirements of Boyce-Codd normal form.